 Field Name Description PM_INDEX Performance Monitoring index.
-128 VCCs can be selected for automatic OAM PM generation.
+128 VCCs may be selected for automatic OAM PM generation.
 Each monitored VCC has a unique performance monitoring index.
 If this field is changed while the VCC is active, only the byte containing the field should be written.
-(See Chapter 6.0.)
+(See Chapter 6.0).
 ACK_PM Toggled after each backward reporting PM cell is sent.
 Used to prevent PM information in PM table from being overwritten before cell is sent.
-FWD_PM Indicates that next cell should be forward monitoring PM cell.
+FWD_PM Indicates that next cell should be a forward monitoring PM cell.
 LAST_PNTR Points to last buffer descriptor currently linked to the VCC.
-The two least significant bits of the pointer are assumed to be 0 (word-aligned).
-The address of the buffer descriptor is (LAST_PNTR << 2) or (LAST_PNTR x 4).
+The two least significant bits of the pointer are assumed to be zero (word-aligned).
+The address of the buffer descriptor is (LAST_PNTR << 2) or (LAST_PNTR 4).
 UU AAL5 User-to-User indication.
 This field is copied from the buffer descriptor UU field.
-The CN8236 inserts the UU field in the CPCS-PDU trailer contained in the EOM cell.
+The RS8234 inserts the UU field in the CPCS-PDU trailer contained in the EOM cell.
 BOM_PNTR In Message mode (STM_MODE=0), points to the first buffer descriptor of a message composed of more than one buffer descriptor.
-The CN8236 returns the corresponding USER_PNTR from this buffer descriptor in the status queue.
-In Streaming mode (STM_MODE=1), it is not used.
+The RS8234 returns the corresponding USER_PNTR from this buffer descriptor in the status queue.
+In Streaming mode (STM_MODE=1) it is not used.
 The two least significant bits of the pointer are assumed to be zero (word-aligned).
-The address of the buffer descriptor is (BOM_PNTR<<2) or (BOM_PNTR 4).
+The address of the buffer descriptor is (BOM_PNTR << 2) or (BOM_PNTR 4).
 ATM_HEADER Used for each ATM cell for the VCC.
 The transmitted header may be modified by option bits in the current buffer descriptor.
 PDU_LEN CPCS-PDU Trailer Length field.
 This field is generated by the SAR and inserted in the Length field of the EOM cell.
 BUFFER_LEN Buffer Length.
 The number of bytes of data read from the current segmentation buffer.
-PORT_ID Identifies the Physical Device (Port) ID for the VCC.
-CRC_REM Accumulated value of AAL5 32-bit CRC, calculated on-the-fly by the SAR and appended to the PDU at EOM.
+CRC_REM Accumulated value of AAL5 32-bit CRC, calculated on-the-fly by the SRC and appended to the PDU at EOM.
 BETAG AAL3/4 Btag and Etag fields.
 SN AAL3/4 Sequence Number field.
 MID AAL3/4 Message Id field.
 STM_MODE Streaming Status Mode.
-0 = Message Mode-a status entry is written (with a corresponding maskable interrupt) only when the last buffer in a message completes segmentation.
+0 = Message Mode: a status entry is written (with a corresponding maskable interrupt) only when the last buffer in a message completes segmentation.
 The status entry written corresponds to the first buffer descriptor in the message.
-1 = Streaming Mode-a status entry is written (with a corresponding maskable interrupt) for each buffer as it completes segmentation.
-STAT/HPORT_ID Identifies the Segmentation Status Queue used for all status entries, or if the AALx_EN bit is set, identifies the AALx port.
+1 = Streaming Mode: a status entry is written (with a corresponding maskable interrupt) for each buffer as it completes segmentation.
+STAT Identifies the Segmentation Status Queue used for all status entries.
 PM_EN Enables performance monitoring for the VCC.
 If this bit is changed while the VCC is active, only the byte containing the bit should be written.
-(See Chapter 7.0.)
+(See Chapter 6.0.)
 LAST_CLP Last transmitted CLP bit for VCC.
 This bit is updated by the SRC after each transmitted cell.
 This bit is in the same word as the PM_EN bit, and is copied by the SAR from the current buffer descriptor.
 The bit is used to select the correct VBR bucket for certain VBR VCCs.